davebaol/hrb-validator/README.md

   - optIsType: [a.c, boolean]
   - isArrayOf: [a.d, string]
 ```
 Here each validator is an object with exactly one property where the key is its name and the value is the array of its arguments.
+They look like, and in fact they are, regular function calls.

 For convenience, **leaf validators** are represented as an in-line object, while **branch validators** span multiple lines in a tree-like structure.

 To load the validator you can use the sample code below: